danielrayali/sargs/README.md

 # Simple Args

 Simple Args (sargs) is a header-only C++ arguments parser.
 I wrote this so I would never have to integrate with a complicated thirdparty argument parser or write my own again.
-This parser is simple and has its pros and cons when compared to other libraries like gflags or Poco's argument parsing.
-It provides the bare minumum of features to keep it simple and integrate quickly into a new or existing project.
+It attempts to provide the bare minumum of features to keep it simple and integrate quickly into a new or existing project.

 ## Quick Start Guide

 sargs is header only, so just make sure it is available through your include directories.
-You need to put some code in your main function, or somwhere near there with access to the initial argument variables.
-These variables are not modified.
+You need to put some code in your main function, or somwhere near there with access to the initial argument variables (argc and argv).
+These variables (argc and argv) are not modified.

 ```cpp
 //